Updated on 12/12/2023 with the latest instructions on Windows 11 and multipoint pairing.

 1. Turn on pairing mode for your JLab headphones or earbuds

-JLab has three different types of devices – true wireless earbuds, wireless earbuds and headphones – and each has its own method of turning on pairing mode.
+If you don't see blinking lights, you'll need to put your headphones in pairing mode.
+There are three different types of devices – true wireless earbuds, wireless earbuds, and headphones – and each has its own method of turning on pairing mode.

-True Wireless Earbuds (models include the Jbuds Air, Jbuds Air SPort, JBuds Air Executive and Epic Air Sport)
+True Wireless Earbuds (models include the Air Executive, Epic Air models, Go Air models, JBuds Air models, most Go Air models, and Open Sport)

-The pairing process for JLAB true wireless earbuds is unusual in that it requires holding down the Multi-function button on BOTH earbuds for at least 3 seconds to turn them on and get them into pairing mode.
+Hold down the Multi-function button on BOTH earbuds for at least 3 seconds to turn them on and get them into pairing mode.
 You should see the left earbud LED turn solid white and the the right earbud LED blink blue and white to show they are ready to pair.
-On some models, such as the Epic Air Elite, both earbuds may blink blue and white.
+On some models, both earbuds may blink blue and white.

 Press and hold the Multi-function button for 10 seconds.
 The LED will blink red and blue to indicate it is ready for pairing.